sozialhelden/wheelmap-frontend/README.md

 - Log in once on the staging/production server
 - Deploy the application with `npm run deploy-staging` or `npm run deploy-production`.

-## Embed/Widget Mode of Wheelmap
+## Embedding Wheelmap as a widget on other websites

-The wheelmap web app can be embedded in any other website with embed code like this:
+You can embed the Wheelmap web app in any other website’s HTML like this:

 ```<iframe style="width: 600px; height: 600px;" src="https://wheelmap.org?embedded=true&embedToken=12345&lat=52.5212&lon=13.4104" allow="geolocation"></iframe>```

-Having the `embedded=true` query parameter attached to the URL ensures that the website is rendered with less UI (no search, no header etc.) and `allow="geolocation"` is essential so that the iframe is allowed to access the browser's locate feature.
+Having the `embedded=true` query parameter attached to the URL ensures that the app renders less UI (no search, no header etc.).
+Add `allow="geolocation"` to let the `<iframe>` access the browser’s location feature.
-The widget as with the app in general can be configured to initially position the map at a certain lat/lon with respective parameters.
+Like the full app, the widget can initially position the map at a certain location defined by `lat` and `lon` URL parameters.
-The app disallows embedding via `<iframe>` if no valid `embedToken` for the app is provided.
-These embed tokens can be created in the widget options in the admin interface of the app.
+The app disallows embedding via `<iframe>` if you provide no valid `embedToken` URL parameter.
+You can create an embed token on accessibility.cloud’s app admin interface (in the widget options).

 ## Translation process

-Ensure the transifex client is correctly setup https://docs.transifex.com/client/client-configuration#-transifexrc
+Ensure the transifex client is setup https://docs.transifex.com/client/client-configuration#-transifexrc

 Use `npm run push-translations` to push a new translation resource to our translation service [transifex](http://transifex.com).

-We deploy every new feature in English and German first, and add support for all 27 languages in the following sprint.
+We deploy every new feature in English and German first, and add support for all languages in the following sprint.

 When there are new strings on transifex, you can run `npm run pull-translations` to pull them into the local project.